Tiny stones may cause no symptoms, but larger stones can cause excruciating pain in the area between the ribs and hips in the back.

 Stones may form because the urine becomes too saturated with salts that can form stones or because the urine lacks the normal inhibitors of stone formation.
 Citrate is such an inhibitor because it normally binds with calcium that is often involved in forming stones.

-Stones are more common among people with certain disorders (for example, hyperparathyroidism, dehydration, and renal tubular acidosis) and among people whose diet is very high in animal-source protein or vitamin C or who do not consume enough water or calcium.
+Stones are more common among people with certain disorders (for example, hyperparathyroidism Hyperparathyroidism In hypercalcemia, the level of calcium in blood is too high.
+A high calcium level may result from a problem with the parathyroid glands, as well as from diet, cancer, or disorders affecting... read more , dehydration Dehydration Dehydration is a deficiency of water in the body.
+Vomiting, diarrhea, excessive sweating, burns, kidney failure, and use of diuretics may cause dehydration.
+People feel thirsty, and as dehydration... read more , and renal tubular acidosis Renal Tubular Acidosis (RTA) In renal tubular acidosis, the kidney tubules malfunction, resulting in excess levels of acid in the blood.
+The tubules of the kidneys that remove acid from the blood are damaged when a person... read more ) and among people whose diet is very high in animal-source protein or vitamin C or who do not consume enough water or calcium.
 People who have a family history of stone formation are more likely to have calcium stones and to have them more often.
 People who have undergone surgery for weight loss (bariatric surgery) may also be at increased risk of stone formation.

-Rarely, drugs (including indinavir) and substances in the diet (such as melamine) cause stones.
+Rarely, medications (including indinavir) and substances in the diet (such as melamine) cause stones.

 Other symptoms include nausea and vomiting, restlessness, sweating, and blood or a stone or a piece of a stone in the urine.
 A person may have an urge to urinate frequently, particularly as a stone passes down the ureter.
 Chills, fever, burning or pain during urination, cloudy, foul-smelling urine, and abdominal swelling sometimes occur.